caitlinch/chromatin-assembly/README.md

     - For example, my directory is `/scratch3/che318/chromatin-assembly/`
 2. Navigate in terminal to the `chromatin-assembly/` directory
     - **Command**: `cd /scratch3/che318/chromatin-assembly/`
-3. Use Snakemake to generate conda environments needed for pipeline Steps 1 and 6
-    - **Load python module:** `module load python`
-    - **Generate conda environments:** `snakemake --use-conda --conda-create-envs-only -c1`
-4. Add your data to the `data/` directory
+3. Add your data to the `data/` directory
     - Within the chromatin-assembly directory, create a directory called `data/`
     - Create a new directory within `data/`, named after your species (e.g., `data/gecko/`).
     - Inside the species folder, create two folders: `reads/`, and `reference_genome/`